abhinav4848/Obsidian-Medicine/guttate psoriasis.md

 Guttate psoriasis is a form of acute psoriasis described as a shower of small, pink-red, scaly ‘raindrops’ that has fallen over the body.

-Guttate psoriasis usually presents with discrete, small, teardrop shape (rather than round or oval), pink scaly papules, making it easy to be mistaken for [[Pityriasis rosea]].
+Guttate psoriasis usually presents with discrete, small, teardrop shape (rather than round or oval), pink scaly papules, making it easy to be mistaken for [[pityriasis rosea]].

 But guttate psoriasis is preceded by **streptococcal sore throat** 2-4 weeks before (particularly Tonsillitis), and is usually tear shaped rather than oval-shaped.
 Also Pityrisasis rosea follows lines of Langer.